Young People's Services

 Respond can provide individual and group therapy in schools and colleges.

 "Through weekly contact with our therapist students who are both verbal and non-verbal are equipped with strategies that they can own and that enable them not to just ‘get by’ but to actually thrive!’ - Sean McDonald, Deputy Head at Richard Cloudesley School, Islington."

 "Our KS3 classes recently enrolled in a 12 week Harm Prevention Programme.
 Without excepetion, feedback is positive - staff have specifically mentioned raised confidence, improved self-esteem and better negotiation skills amongst the students.
 The sessions are lively, creative and dynamic and I have over heard the students saying how much they are looking forward to the next session.
 Behaviour incidents have reduced for those students engaged in the programme and the staff who support the sessions seem more confident and reassuring when engaged with the students - Deputy Headteacher, Riverside School, Haringey."

 If you are interested in this service, we would be delighted to have a conversation.
-Please contact Rosie Creer, Young People's Service Manager or Elizabeth Thomas or alternatively, please call 0207 874 5485.
+Please contact Elizabeth Thomas, Young People's Service Coordinator, or phone: 020 7874 5485.